lvapeab/nmt-keras/README.md

  - [Coco-caption evaluation package](https://github.com/lvapeab/coco-caption/tree/master/pycocoevalcap/) (Only required to perform evaluation)

-## Instructions
+## Usage

+### Training
-1) Set a model configuration in `config.py`.
+ 1) Set a training configuration in the `config.py` script.
 Each parameter is commented.
+See the [documentation file](https://github.com/lvapeab/nmt-keras/blob/master/examples/documentation/config.md) for further info about each specific hyperparameter.
+ You can also specify the parameters when calling the `main.py`script following the syntax `Key=Value`

  2) Train!:

   ``
  python main.py
  ``

+### Decoding
-3) We can translate new text using the [sample_ensemble.py](https://github.com/lvapeab/nmt-keras/blob/master/sample_ensemble.py) script.
+ We can translate new text using the [sample_ensemble.py](https://github.com/lvapeab/nmt-keras/blob/master/sample_ensemble.py) script.
 Please, refer to the [ensembling_tutorial](https://github.com/lvapeab/nmt-keras/blob/master/examples/documentation/ensembling_tutorial.md) for more details of this script.
 In short, if we want to use the models from the first three epochs on the val split, just run:
  ```bash
   python sample_ensemble.py --models trained_models/tutorial_model/epoch_1  trained_models/tutorial_model/epoch_2 -ds datasets/Dataset_tutorial_dataset.pkl -t text_to_translate
   ```

+ ### Scoring

-* The [score.py](https://github.com/lvapeab/nmt-keras/blob/master/score.py) script can be used to obtain the (-log)probabilities of a parallel corpus.
+ The [score.py](https://github.com/lvapeab/nmt-keras/blob/master/score.py) script can be used to obtain the (-log)probabilities of a parallel corpus.
 Its syntax is the following:
 ```
 python score.py --help
 usage: Use several translation models for scoring source--target pairs